How to Elope in a National Park

 How do I handle forest fires/changing weather conditions?

-I keep up with forest fires that are in areas I have booked clients.
-If I (or you) foresee an issue with your elopement/wedding plans, we should establish a back up plan for your date.
+We keep up with forest fires that are in areas we have booked clients.
+If we (or you) foresee an issue with your elopement/wedding plans, we should establish a back up plan for your date.
 For example, Lake Tahoe or Sequoia are great back ups for Yosemite.
-If I cannot work out a back up for your given date, or you prefer to hold off until the fires clear, I will accommodate as best as I can in my travel schedule.
+If we cannot work out a back up for your given date, or you prefer to hold off until the fires clear, we will accommodate as best as we can within our travel schedule.

 Embrace the weather!
-Do your research beforehand so you know what the weather will most likely be like, but embrace whatever the day may have for you!
-A willing attitude and go with the flow mindset is perfect for your epic day!
+Do your research beforehand so you know what the weather will most likely be.
+But embrace whatever the day may have for you!

 All permits are roughly like this, but be sure to check your exact National Park: